 Have you ever wanted to align your investment portfolio with your fundamental values?
 If so, it’s easier now more than ever.
-Companies like Swell Investing are making socially responsible investing a popular way for people to find companies that match their values without sacrificing a diversified portfolio.
+Some investment companies are making socially responsible investing a popular way for people to find companies that match their values without sacrificing a diversified portfolio.

 One drawback, though, is that you could miss out on some great investments if you limit your scope of options.
 Read on to learn more about socially responsible investing, the pros and cons, and whether it’s right for you.